mmagnus/EmacsOrgModeClockingXBar/README.md

 https://www.reddit.com/r/orgmode/comments/ytdsho/orgmodeclockingxbar_see_a_task_when_you_clock_in/

 Thanks for reddit to like to this https://github.com/freddez/gnome-shell-simple-message with the code for Emacs as well.
+See also https://extensions.gnome.org/extension/5018/simple-message/

 ## Emacs
 Setup the code for Emacs, add this line to your `~/.emacs.el`, in my case: